SnooPyn/SelectionMovie/README.md

 - [@SnooPyn](https://github.com/SnooPyn) [Беллазрег Анис]
 - [@Ahmat-Samit96](https://github.com/Ahmat-Samit96) [Ахмат Самит]
 ## Description
+***YOUR DECISION IS OUR PRIORITY - LET US HELP. <br/>*** Looking for help in choosing a good movie?
+Look no further than Popcorn!
+With hundreds of films released each month, it can be difficult to find the ones that match your interests and preferences.
+That's where Popcorn comes in.
+Our website lists movies by actors and categories, including horror, romance, drama, action, and thriller, making it easy to find what you're looking for.

+But how do you know which movies are worth watching?
+That's where our movie reviews come in.
+They provide a detailed insight into the story, helping you make an informed decision.
+And if you want to share your own opinions, you can become a reviewer on our website as well.

+But what sets us apart is our movie recommendation feature.
+Using advanced technology, we can recommend movies based on your emotions when you upload your photos.
+So whether you're feeling happy, sad, or somewhere in between, we can help you find the perfect movie for your mood.
 ## Technologies

 - [ReactJS] - JS library for frontend development